jdreaver/rust-os/README.md

 ## TODO

+- Memory management
+  - Split up `memory.rs` into `physical`, `heap`, and `paging`
+  - Replace `x86_64` crate page table management with our own
+    - Make a doc like <https://www.kernel.org/doc/Documentation/x86/x86_64/mm.txt>, and perhaps a static array of regions that other modules use
+    - Hard-code the expected kernel offset and direct map memory offset from limine and assert it is what we expect
+    - Abandon the default limine memory mapping and making our own
+    - Map all physical memory starting at `0xffff_8000_0000_0000`.
+Limine just does 4 GiB, but make sure to do it all.
+    - Consider a `KernelAddress` that wraps `VirtAddr` and can be converted to `PhysAddr` by just subtracting hard-coded offset (`0xffff_8000_0000_0000`)
+  - Make it trivial to create a userspace page table.
+Ensure the entire top half of kernel page table is filled (or at least all memory areas we care about!), clone the whole thing, and then zero out bottom half.
+Then fill in with userspace segments.
 - Userspace
   - Set up and execute ELF for real in `task_userspace_setup`.
 Map segments to memory, make a stack, use real start location, etc.
     - Use a fresh page table!